-Most of the indexing algorithms we study here require a training phase.
-MTI and dictionary lookup do not.
+Most of the indexing algorithms we study here require a training phase, MTI and dictionary lookup being exceptions.
 MTI has already been described in the introduction, so we focus on the other methods used in our experiments.

-Since the main focus of the paper is the metalearning framework, only machine learning algorithms that we could train using a large number of examples and a large number of categories (MeSH headings) have been selected.
-Only AdaBoostM1 has been used in a reduced set of MeSH headings.
-We are planning to include more learning algorithms as they are integrated in our system.
+Since the main focus of the paper is the meta-learning framework, only machine learning algorithms that we could train using a large number of examples and a large number of categories (MeSH headings) have been selected.
+AdaBoostM1 has been used only in the Check Tag experiments.
+We are planning to include more learning algorithms, as they are integrated into our system.